asgarov1/VehicleTestGrid/README.md

  by Javid Asgarov
   & Aaron Nietgen

+This is a little game where there is a server, display service and up to 26 clients that can connect to the server.
+Each client chooses a letter with which he will be identified.
+Following this he can move around the map that will be shown in display service until he hits something.
+Then he disconnects.

 <h4>Usage:</h4>
 first run <b>cmake ./</b> and then <b>make all</b> <br>
 after that you can run <br>